epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-28-awesome-statusbar-arrow.markdown

 these articles I have wrote is intended to be guidance for beginner.

-If you need sophisticated statusbar widgets programming with Lua, you can go right away to Pavel Makov site:
+If you need sophisticated statusbar widgets programming with Lua, you can go right away to Pavel Makhov site:

 * [https://pavelmakhov.com/awesome-wm-widgets/](https://pavelmakhov.com/awesome-wm-widgets/)